apache/flink/docs/quickstart/setup_quickstart.md

 ## Run Example

-Now, we are going to run the [SocketTextStreamWordCount example](https://github.com/apache/flink/blob/release-1.0.0/flink-quickstart/flink-quickstart-java/src/main/resources/archetype-resources/src/main/java/SocketTextStreamWordCount.java) and read text from a socket and count the number of distinct words.
+Now, we are going to run the [SocketWindowWordCount example](https://github.com/apache/flink/blob/master/flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples/socket/SocketWindowWordCount.java) and read text from a socket and count the number of distinct words.

 * First of all, we use **netcat** to start local server via